 First, keep an eye out for businesses with management that quietly prepare for the next downturn in the cycle.
 Those with a plan have a better chance of being ahead of the curve, and the competition, on the upswing.
 Or you can flip it — simply avoid businesses with a history of never preparing for the next downturn.

-Second, you benefit by following a similar path with your portfolio.
-To do so, you must prepare for the next downturn during the prosperous times, followed by aggressively investing during the downturns.
+Second, you benefit by following a similar plan with your portfolio.
+It requires a combination of a strong financial foundation (savings) and investment plan that prepares for the next downturn during the prosperous times, to survive and seize the opportunities during the downturns.
 It might seem counterintuitive, but it leads to success in investing.

 Source: